RalPhD and The Autonomous Paper

 done

-If you look closely at the markdown file that is being piped into Claude, you will notice that my approach was looping directly through an entire plan (i.e., implementation-plan.md) whereas Huntley’s passes a meta-prompt (i.e., build-prompt.md) that tasks an LLM to specifically complete only one task from the plan per iteration of the loop.
-Specifically, his prompt tells the agent to study the implementation plan and pick the most important thing to do.
-This is followed by: IMPORTANT: update the implementation plan when the task is done.All-caps ensures Claude pays special attention to these bits..
-You can see this below from his Lynchian masterpiece; I suspect its presentation alone makes it a worthy rival to Engelbart’s Mother of All Demos.
+If you look closely at the markdown file that is being piped into Claude, you will notice that my approach was looping Claude through an entire plan (i.e., implementation-plan.md) whereas Huntley passes a meta-prompt (i.e., build-prompt.md) that asks Claude to specifically complete only one task from the plan per iteration of the loop.
+As you can see in the image below from his Ralph loop demo3, he specifically prompts the agent to study the implementation plan and pick the most important thing to do and follows it with IMPORTANT: update the implementation plan when the task is done.All-caps ensures Claude pays special attention to these bits..
+My orchestration system’s implementation-plan.md lacks this higher-level constraint so Claude would plow through the plan in the same context window, which was prone to automatic compaction4.
+This is certainly one of the causes for hallucinations.
+I have since improved my first implementation to match Huntley’s task-level prompt.

 Yes, after nearly two months of Claude Code, I was reading code again.

-Of Coding agents in Ralph Loops and Harnesses
+Of Coding Agents in Ralph Loops and Harnesses

 It was in one of these AI builder community call recordings that I learned of the smart and dumb zones in an LLM’s context window.
 It is purported that LLMs are in the smart zone between 80k to 128k tokens — between 40% and 64% of the earlier Opus’s 200k token context windowDex is still holding onto the 100k tokens with Opus 4.6’s new 1M window. — so less is more.
 Loading too many MCPs, for example, fills the context window enough to put the LLM in the dumb zone — this can happen even before a single user message is sent.